-- Your muscles were cut and manipulated during the surgery.
-Expect a moderate amount of soreness.
+Your muscles were cut and manipulated during the surgery.
+Expect moderate/moderately severe incisional and muscular pain.
 Hot showers and use of muscle relaxers will help with this, and it should begin to improve over the first week.

-- You will be given pain medication and muscle relaxers after surgery.
+You will be given pain medication and muscle relaxers after surgery.
 Use them as prescribed.
 If your pain is not controlled with this, call the office.
-Do not change the dose or schedule of medication without discussing with us first.
-Usually patients only require narcotics for 2-3 weeks after surgery.
-As your pain improves, you may transition to over the counter medications.
+Do not alter the dose or schedule of your medication without discussing with us.

-- Some patients with sedentary jobs may go back to work after 1-2 weeks.
-If your job is not sedentary, you may be out longer.
+Some patients with sedentary jobs may go back to work after 3-4 weeks.
+If your job is heavier you may be out longer.
 Some patients may require physical therapy before returning to the workplace.

-- You will have skin glue on your incision.
+You will have skin glue on your incision.
 Keep it clean with showering at least daily.
-Do not apply lotions or any ointments to the area.
+Do not apply any ointments or lotions to this region.
 There may be some swelling and bruising around your incision.
 This can be normal, but call the office if you are worried.

 Restrictions after surgery

-- Do not drive for the first few days after surgery or while you are still on narcotic or muscle relaxing medications.
+Do not drive for the first 1-2 weeks after surgery or while you are still on narcotic or muscle relaxing medications.
 At first you will want to limit your trips to short, local trips.

-- Do not get in the bathtub or a swimming pool until your incision is completely healed, a minimum of 2-3 weeks after surgery.
+Do not get in the bathtub or a swimming pool until your incision is completely healed, at a minimum for 2 weeks after surgery.

 When to call the office